maxhoffmann/ocss/README.md

 - renaming a object is as simple as renaming a file?
 - prefixing some objects is as simple as putting them in a folder?
 - your preprocessor could generate a documentation of all objects?
-- you could add html inside the styles that will generate the docs?
-- every rule would be an optional?
 - rules can easily added via plugins?

 Example